randomtruffles/Dominion_League/resources.md

 ##### Shuffling

 In addition to the shuffling rules in the Previous errata section below, there is additional errata that when shuffling, you may also look through your remaining deck.

+##### Coffers

+Errata has been announced for Coffers, but is not finalized or official yet.
+The errata will let you remove Coffers tokens from your mat any time during your turn, and Patron and Merchant Guild will be updated due to this.

 #### Previous errata